theastroscout/request/README.md

-# Request
+# Request.js
-## The simplest and lightest Post or Get Request Module
+The simplest and lightest Node.js module for sending Post or Get Requests.
-Node.js module for sending simple GET or POST requests.

 <br/>